-After you learn the basics and get comfortable with the program, it’s important to learn how to make Google Ads campaigns that generate a strong return on investment (ROI).
+After you learn the basics of how to advertise on Google and get comfortable with the program, it’s important to learn how to make Google Ads campaigns that generate a strong return on investment (ROI).

 To do so, it takes time and effort.
 You’ll need to follow Google Ads best practices and come up with the right strategy through trial and error.